fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 `Ricci v.
 Stefano <https://en.wikipedia.org/wiki/Ricci_v._DeStefano>`_ which resulted from an attempt to 'correct' for disparate impact.
-*Outside* its particular context in US federal employment law, the 'four fifths rule' has no validity.
+*Outside* its particular context in US federal employment law, the 'four fifths rule' has no validity and its misapplication is an example of the :ref:`portability trap <portability_trap>`.

 Taken together, we see that applying the 'four fifths rule' will not be appropriate in most cases.